xmonader/info_foundation/docs/circles/foundation/ambassadors/ambassadors.md

   - Gregor Sideris

 ## Purpose/Mission
 ThreeFold founders believe the internet should be neutral, sustainable, and accessible to all.
-So we're building it.
+So we are building it.
 Internet compute and storage capacity democratized - Open source software that creates neutral, green and private capacity by people for people.
 100% decentralized!

 Our ambassadors are an integral part of this movement.